Stuffed Acorn Squash

-The hidden gem of this dish is that the rice is cooked by replacing half the water with orange juice.
-That acidic burst mixes well with the traditional flavor of sage and earthiness of mushrooms and the squash itself.
-Don’t be fooled, though.
-The flavors are abundant, and your mouth will go on an absolute roller coaster ride of sweet and savory, thanks to little bursts of dried cranberries and crunchy pumpkin seeds.
+The hidden secret to the deliciousness of this dish is the rice is cooked by replacing half of the water with orange juice.
+That acidic burst mixes well with the traditional flavor of sage and the earthiness of mushrooms and the squash itself.

 Ingredients